 How are sources cited in Chicago referencing?

-This is the first of two lessons about Adding Chicago Footnotes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Adding Chicago Footnotes.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the basics of the Chicago referencing style

 – Discuss reference elements and when to cite sources

 – Explore the difference between endnotes and footnotes

 Used most commonly in the humanities, history and the arts, the Chicago style of referencing can be very useful for academics when referring to source-based information in academic essays.
 Guided by the rules of the Chicago Manual of Style (www.chicagomanualofstyle.org), Chicago may employ either in-text citations or end-text footnotes or endnotes in combination with a comprehensive bibliography.